mkohler/cython_swig/README.rst

     Okay, now we'll vote on Cython vs SWIG.

-    First, raise your hand if you like the SWIG way better.
+    First, raise your hand if you like the Cython way better.

-    Okay, now raise your hand if you like the Cython way better.
+    Okay, now raise your hand if you like the SWIG approach better.

 Code and Slides
 ===============